Lost Friends Meet

 “I believe he was last seen in his study, Miss Kate.”

 “We'll have guests for lunch.
-Clarey will have a big juicy steak I promised him one for a bribe.”
+Clarey will have a big juicy steak I

 “Did you say, Clarey.
 Thee Clarey, Miss Kate.”
 I nodded.